Skip to main content

 • Students are automatically reviewed for institutional scholarships based on GPA and test scores, if submitting test scores.
 Visit our Scholarships webpage for more information on scholarships for incoming students.

 • The Promise Scholarship is awarded to WV residents only.
 It is based on their Free Application for Federal Student Aid (FAFSA) information and Promise application.
-The deadline has been extended to May 1 for the 2023-2024 academic year.
-Students must meet Promise eligibility requirements and the FAFSA submission deadline of May 1 for the 2023-2024 aid year.
+The deadline has been extended to September 1 for the 2024-2025 academic year.
+Students must meet Promise eligibility requirements and the submission deadline of September 1 for the 2024-2025 aid year.

 Return to Top of Page